 All of the following photographs were captured either on days when I wasn’t setting out with the aim of taking photos or in the case of the music photography images the X100s was acting as a second camera.
 I take the X100s literally everywhere, not just for the portability but for the fact I can rely on it to capture stunningly sharp and vibrant images.
-Click on any of the photos to view large on flickr.

 The X100s is a constant companion on family days out.
 This image of the Mourne mountains was taken during the Easter break after one of the heaviest snow falls in a decade.

 This mono image was captured on White Rocks Beach in County Antrim during a cold morning just after Christmas 2012.
 This photo was captured with the pre-production camera and I was struck my the sharpness and speed at which the camera performed.

 This candid portrait of the brilliant Jim Broadbent was captured backstage at the Belfast IF concert in Belfast’s Botanical Gardens.
 I captured one shot of the main artists with the X100s, it performed perfectly and the detail, I think is quite remarkable.

 The Dark Hedges was one of the first photos I took with the pre-production X100s.
 Check out the hands on the X100s post to see just how sharp this image is zoomed at 200%.
 It was a dull winter morning yet the X100s captured the remarkable detail of these famous trees.